HakoSwede/BCS/README.md

 ![Euclidian distance](equations/euclidian.png)

-The reason for me using these two distance functions is because I am familiar with their use in regressions as penalty functions, where they are referred to as the L1 norm and L2 norm, respectively.
-I considered two scenarios:
+The reason I chose these two distance functions is because I am familiar with their use in regressions as penalty functions, where they are referred to as the L1 norm and L2 norm, respectively.
+To test how these functions might behave for the portfolio rebalancing task, I considered two scenarios:
 1. We are underweight **EEM** by 2 percentage points, overweight **SHY** by 1 percentage point and overweight **VTI** by one percentage point
 2. We are underweight **EEM** by 2 percentage points and overweight **SHY** by 2 percentage points